kyma-project/test-infra/docs/prow/prow-architecture.md

 ### gcsweb
 gcsweb is a lightweight web frontend for GCS which allows you to access the content of the **artifacts** tab in Spyglass without the need to log in.
 For more information on gcsweb read [this](https://github.com/kubernetes/k8s.io/tree/main/apps/gcsweb) document.

-### Tide
-Tide is a Prow component that automatically checks the acceptance criteria against opened PRs in the repository.
-If the given PR passes all the criteria, Tide automatically merges it.

 ## Plugins
 There are different kinds of plugins that react to GitHub events forwarded by the Hook component.
 Plugins are configured per repository using `plugins.yaml`.
 For more information about installed plugins in the `kyma-project` organisation, refer to the [plugins.yaml](../../prow/plugins.yaml) file.